What IDEA Says

 Implications for ASHA Members

-- Several changes and clarifications have been included in the 2011 IDEA Part C final regulations related to transition (§303.209).
-In general, members need to pay attention to notification and timeline requirements, transition plans and the IFSP, and state policies regarding the extension of Part C services beyond age three, if their state has chosen this option.
+- Several facets have been included in the IDEA Part C regulations related to transition (§303.209).
+In general, members should pay attention to notification and timeline requirements, transition plans and the IFSP, as well asstate policies regarding the extension of Part C services beyond age three, if their state has chosen this option.

 - Members need to determine if an interagency agreement has been established between the Part C early intervention program and the Part B program regardless of whether the lead agency for Part C is health, education, or another state agency.